Adam Richman: Man v. Food (2008–2012)

-Richman was a paid spokesman for Zantac during Season 3 of Man v.
-Food.

 Richman wrote the book America the Edible: A Hungry History from Sea to Dining Sea, which was released on November 9, 2010, by Rodale Publishing.

 On January 23, 2011, Richman appeared on Food Network's Iron Chef America as a judge for a battle with Gruyère as the theme ingredient.

 Richman hosted Travel Channel's The Traveler's Guide to Life, which debuted on January 26, 2011, and Amazing Eats, a spin-off of his popular series Man v.
 Food and Man v.
 Food Nation, which premiered on January 11, 2012.

+Post Man v.
+Food (2012–2014)

+During his time as a competitive eater, Richman gained a considerable amount of weight and became depressed.
+After retiring from competitive eating, he lost 60 lbs.
+Richman was a paid spokesman for Zantac during Season 3 of Man v.
+Food.

+Adam Richman's Best Sandwich in America (2012)

 Richman also hosted the TV series Adam Richman's Best Sandwich in America which premiered June 6, 2012.
 This 11-episode weekly series documented Richman's "nationwide quest to find the best thing since sliced bread 'on' sliced bread."
 He ultimately declared the roast-pork sandwich from Tommy DiNic's in Philadelphia's Reading Terminal Market his "Best Sandwich in America".

+Fandemonium and Food Fighters (2013–2015)

 Richman hosted the Travel Channel's Adam Richman's Fandemonium, which ran for one season in 2013; the series showed him taking part in various fan events around the United States, such as sporting competitions.
 He hosted the NBC cooking competition show Food Fighters, which ran for two seasons from 2014 to 2015.

+Instagram controversy and vegan diet (2014–2015)

 In June 2014, Richman posted a photo of his newly svelte physique on Instagram and boasted about his 70-pound weight loss, adding the hashtag "#thinspiration".
 The post caused controversy because this hashtag was said to be linked to eating disorders.
 Some Instagram users responded with criticism of the hashtag, and Richman responded to some of them with insults, referring to them as "haters" and telling one to "grab a razor blade & draw a bath".
 He later apologized, but the Travel Channel postponed Richman's series Man Finds Food, which was meant to begin airing in July 2014, until April 2015.
 In 2015, Richman told The Independent that he eats a vegan diet when training for soccer.
 Also in 2015, Richman was a judge on the British television series BBQ Champ, hosted by Myleene Klass and broadcast on ITV.

+Recent work (2019–present)

 Richman is a leading contributor on the History network's The Food That Built America, which began airing in 2019.
 In February 2021, he began hosting the History series Modern Marvels and the next year began hosting Adam Eats the 80s.

+In March 2024, Adam Richman Eats Britain premiered on Discovery+ in the UK.

+In October 2024, Richman started a collaboration with First We Feast called Pro Moves on their YouTube channel.